-Orange Tendersweet is a medium to large, heat and drought resistant watermelon, dark green rinds with yellowish irregular striping and very sweet orange flesh.
-LookTenderTendersweetsweets gTendersweetreat on the tabe at any summer get together.
+Orange Tendersweet is a welcome treat on the picnic table at any summer get together.
 These will get up to 35 pounds.

 It’s not just about looks.
 This one keeps well, and because the rind is thicker than OrangeGlo, it can be taken to market, although it’s not as thick-skinned as modern varieties.